eirambuilds/businesspos/README.md

-# Welcome to POS and Inventory System
+# Welcome to Business POS System

 ## Technologies Used